Brian Kolfage

-In August 2020, Kolfage was indicted, along with Steve Bannon and two other co-defendants, on federal charges of defrauding hundreds of thousands of "We Build the Wall" donors by diverting money that was raised to personal use.
-Federal prosecutors said that despite "repeatedly assuring donors" that Kolfage would not be paid, the defendants engaged in a scheme to divert $350,000 to Kolfage, "which he used to fund his lavish lifestyle."
+In August 2020, Kolfage was indicted, along with Steve Bannon and two other co-defendants, on federal charges of defrauding hundreds of thousands of We Build the Wall donors by diverting money that was raised to personal use.
+Federal prosecutors said that the defendants, despite telling donors that Kolfage would not be paid, schemed to divert $350,000 to Kolfage, "which he used to fund his lavish lifestyle."
 Kolfage was separately indicted in May 2021 on federal charges of defrauding the IRS and filing false tax returns.

+Kolfage pleaded guilty in 2022 to one count of wire fraud conspiracy and two counts of filing a false tax return (for failing to report the diverted income); a co-defendant, Andrew Badolato, also pleaded guilty to fraud.
+In April 2023, he was sentenced to four years and three months in prison, and ordered to pay $25 million in restitution.
+In July 2023, he was imprisoned at Federal Medical Center Rochester (Rochester, Minnesota) where he is serving his sentence and is due to be released in November 2026.

-Military service and education
+Early life, military service and education

-Kolfage was deployed to Kuwait in 2003 and 2004, where he served in the U.S. Air Force Security Forces.
-In 2004, he volunteered to go to Iraq, but was not chosen.
-Another volunteer backed out at the last minute, and Kolfage went to Iraq as an air-cargo inspector.
-He was injured in Balad, on September 11, 2004, after leaving his quarters and a missile exploded three feet away.
-He lost both legs, as well as his right hand and part of his right forearm, and a collapsed left lung.

-Kolfage received a Purple Heart after being injured.
-He was hospitalized in Walter Reed Medical Center until July 2005.
+Kolfage was born in Michigan and grew up in Hawaii.
+He graduated in 1999 from Kaimuki High School in Honolulu.
+He joined the U.S. Air Force and, in 2001, was assigned to the 17th squadron of the Air Force Security Forces, stationed at Goodfellow Air Force Base.
+He was stationed in Kuwait in 2004, he volunteered to go to Balad Air Base in Iraq, where he was deployed as an air-cargo inspector.

+Kolfage was injured in Balad on September 11, 2004, after a missile exploded three feet away from him after he left his quarters.
+He lost both legs and his right hand, and received a Purple Heart for his injuries.
+He was hospitalized for nearly a year at Walter Reed Medical Center, leaving the hospital in July 2005.
+After his discharge from Walter Reed, he took a civilian job at the Davis-Monthan Air Force Base until enrolling in college.
+He attended the University of Arizona on a scholarship from the Pat Tillman Foundation, and graduated from its School of Architecture in 2014.

 After his injury he began to speak publicly about his experience and recovery.
-He filmed a campaign ad for Representative Gabrielle Giffords.
-He was invited as Giffords's special guest to President Obama's State of the Union address in 2012.
+He filmed a campaign ad for Democratic Representative Gabby Giffords, and was invited as Giffords's special guest to President Obama's State of the Union address in 2012.

-Kolfage enrolled in the University of Arizona in 2009, and graduated from its School of Architecture in 2014.